 Additional information on Alexander's time as a Junior Fellow at Dumbarton Oaks can be accessed at the Dumbarton Oaks Archives.

 OTHER CMT TEAM MEMBERS

 Over the course of the project, Margaret Alexander was joined by co-directors and associate directors, such as Mongi Ennaifer, Aïcha Ben Abed-Bhen Khader, Christine Kondoleon, and Guy P. R. Métraux.
 Other team members included Marie Spiro, Stephen Zwirn, Robert Alexander, and Susan Stevens, along with many other professors, graduate students, and Tunisian assistants.
-In addition, the team employed professionals to contribute their expertise.
+In addition, the team employed professionals to contribute their expertise—photographers, conservators, and architects.
 For example, Edith Dietze was employed as a mosaic conservator and Frank C. Miller was employed as the project's architect at Carthage.